 The building was a working mill until 1919, when it became unused and derelict for many years.
 Upon suggestions of demolition, a local community campaign saved the mill and it was restored in 1969.

-Now, Sarehole Mill is run by Birmingham City Council and is open to the public from April to November.
+Now, Sarehole Mill is run by Birmingham Museums Trust and is open to the public from April to November.
 In the winter of 2012-2013, the mill underwent a large restoration project, including draining and repairing the millpond, renovating the mill itself, and restoring a Victorian bakery on the property which houses an original oven from the 1890s.

-JRR Tolkein, author of The Hobbit and The Lord of the Rings Trilogy, spent part of his childhood in Sarehole.
-The mill is associated with Tolkein as it is believed he drew inspiration from the building and its surroundings in his creation of ‘The Shire’.
+JRR Tolkien, author of The Hobbit and The Lord of the Rings Trilogy, spent part of his childhood in Sarehole.
+The mill is associated with Tolkien as it is believed he drew inspiration from the building and its surroundings in his creation of ‘The Shire’.

-Sarehole Mill now offers a permanent exhibition, ‘Signposts to Middle-Earth’, which explores JRR Tolkein’s time spent in Sarehole.
+Sarehole Mill now offers a permanent exhibition, ‘Signposts to Middle-Earth’, which explores JRR Tolkien’s time spent in Sarehole.

 Location: River Cole, Hall Green